jlegatheaux/RC2020-assignments/assignment-3/PART-2.md

 ## Hands-On: Programming Execise
 The provided **SimpleHttpClient**  is able to use the HTTP request / reply protocol to obtain a file and show its content.
-From this class find a way that it may be used to download files from the HTTP server to be stored in a local file (in the clinet side).
+Departing from this class find a way that it may be used to download files from the HTTP server to be stored in a local file (in the clinet side).
 Call your class **GetFile.java** for example.
 You can follow a code structure as initially proposed in **GetFile.java**.

 In the source code repository there is another class [**GetURL.java**](./exemplo3/GetURL.java) which uses the class URL to download an object from an HTTP server.